slitsche/biosoft/content/posts/residuality.md

 +++

 A couple of days ago I've attended a 3 days workshop about Residuality theory with Barry O'Reilly.
-It was a great pleasure to learn some new ideas about software development.
-The following are my main take aways which I would like to share.
+For a long time I haven't been exposed to completely new ideas about software development as in this workshop.
+I enjoyed it very much.
+The amount of topics and ideas covered is too much for a this blog post.
+However I try to summarize one interesting train of thought.

 Proponents of TDD claim, applying the method would lead to successful software projects.
 Let's assume 10% of the successful projects applied TDD.
 Why then